LukeCharles555/bae-MMAManagement/README.md

 1. Created a VPC with 3 subnets in each availability zone
 2. Created IAM roles for back-end, front-end and RDS instances
 3. Created RDS database with specific RDS IAM role that allows access to database
-4. Created back-end, front-end test instances.
+4. Created back-end, front-end test instances

 Security groups on backend:

 Back-end to RDS:
 * Allows access to MYSQL database on your IP only
 * Allows custom TCP request from anywhere, with a port specification of back-end port